benjaminjack/benjaminjack.github.io/_drafts/python-cpp-revisited.md

     print("Hello world!")
 ```

 Make sure that the `src/python_cpp_example` directory contains a blank `__init__.py` so Python knows that this directory is a package.
-We will place our Python and C++ source code in the same directory.
+We will place our C++ source code in the same directory as our Python code.

-The `build/` directory will contain compiled code generated by our build system.
-The `lib/` directory will contain the C++ libraries needed for our package.
+The `build` directory will contain compiled code generated by our build system.
+The `lib` directory will contain the C++ libraries needed for our package.
 Under `lib/`, download and extract the latest `pybind11` release by running the following commands (assuming you're working in a *nix environment):

 ```bash
 wget https://github.com/pybind/pybind11/archive/v2.1.1.tar.gz